 With weather worn clapboard buildings, narrow streets, and ever-friendly residents, Levuka’s harbor and bars at one time welcomed vessels from every seafaring nation.
 The feeling of the past is palpable in Levuka—so thick you can cut it with a knife, so dense it can be smothering.
 There are several good low-end accommodations on the island and offshore.
 If you are even remotely interested in the colonial history of the South Pacific, Levuka is an attraction you should not miss.
 One can travel there via plane (a ten minute flight from Nausori Airport) or via ferry from Suva.

 Definitely Do Not Miss

-Have a beer at the Ovalau Club and soak up the colonial ambiance.
-For good measure, walk down the street and have a nightcap at the Levuka Club.
+Have a beer at the Levuka Club and soak up the colonial local ambiance.
 See the graveyard in town and feel the spirits of the past.
 Visit the Cession Bure just outside of town.
 Grab a cab and visit Bobo’s Farm to see every conceivable tropical fruit, vegetable or herb being cultivated.

 Your might also be interested in:

 Ovalau is roughly oval in shape, about 13 km in length and nearly 10 km wide; its area is about 100 sq km.
 Except for the Lovoni Valley in the middle of the island, and the areas at the mouths of the various streams, there is little flat land.
 The Lovoni Valley, covering about 18 sq km, was once a crater walled by naked rock.
 Today vegetation covers the earth and the valley is home to Lovoni villagers, a fiercely independent tribe who were one of the last peoples in Fiji to be subjugated.